phemex-docs/phemex-docs.github.io/source/includes/_spot.md

 **NOTE**:<br>
 1\) `ratioScale` is always scaled 8.<br>
-2\) `priceScale` follows the `valueScale` of quote-currency, and must follow quote-ticksize criteria.<br> e.g. `priceScale` of sBTCUSDT and sPEPEUSDT follow USDT-valueScale, i.e. 1e8; the scaled price of sBTCUSDT must be multiple times of `quoteTickSizeEv=1e6`. <br>
+2\) `priceScale` follows the `valueScale` of quote-currency, and must follow quote-ticksize criteria.<br> e.g. `priceScale` of sBTCUSDT follows USDT-valueScale, i.e. 1e8; the scaled price of sBTCUSDT must be multiple times of `quoteTickSizeEv=1e6`. <br>
 3\) `qtySale` follows the valueScale of base-currency, and must follow base-tickSize criteria.<br> e.g. `qtyScale` of sETHUSDT follows ETH-valueScale, i.e. 1e8; the scaled qty of sETHUSDT must be mulitple times of  `baseTickSizeEv=10000`.<br>